Woosmap/geofencing-ios-sdk/README.md

 ### Enrich Notification with user location and POIs (Points of Interest)

 Get the location of a user on notification reception, to complete the payload with local information from third parties APIs.
-In this sample, location fetched is then used to perform a request to the Woosmap Search API to get the closest POIs (Points of Interest) to the location of the user.
-In addition, a call to Google Static Map is performed to enrich the notification with a map displaying the user location and the closest POI.
+In this sample, fetched location is then used to perform a request to the Woosmap Search API to get the closest POIs (Points of Interest) to the location of the user.
+In addition, a call to Google Static Map is performed to enrich the notification with a map displaying the user's location and the closest POIs.

 <p align="center">
   <img alt="Notification Location" src="/assets/2Markers.png" width="50%">